oliora/ppconsul/status.md

 ### kv

-Implemented, except:
-- acquire/release locks
+All endpoints implemented.
 Notes:
+- Acquire/release lock is **not supported**
 - Blocking queries are supported <sup>[1]</sup>.
 - It's only possible to work with values as strings, but there is a plan to add typed interface, something like `get<int>(key)`, `put(some_double)` etc.

 ### agent

-Implemented, except:
+All endpoints implemented.
+Notes:
-- Retriving of config from /v1/agent/self
+- Retriving of config from `/v1/agent/self` endpoint is **not supported**.

 ### catalog
-TBD
+In progress

 ### health
 TBD